Affiliate links on Android Authority may earn us a commission. Learn more.

 - Webcam: The MacBook Air M2’s 1080p FaceTime webcam is not going to blow you away, but it won’t make you miserable like the MacBook Air family’s low-res cams of old, either.
 Images are more detailed and deliver more accurate contrast.
 No longer does Apple’s entry-level MacBook make its subjects look like the living dead.
 While it’ll more than suffice for casual group chats and work meets, if you need a top-tier webcam you’ll still want an external one.
 Alternatively, if you’ve got a compatible iPhone, you could always wait for the Continuity Camera feature on the upcoming macOS Ventura which will turn your phone into a high-res webcam.

-- Software: With Monterey on board and Ventura expected later this fall, there’s plenty to like, and indeed love, about macOS.
+- Software: With Monterey on board and Ventura available via software update, there’s plenty to like, and indeed love, about macOS.
 That’s doubly true for anyone already trapped inside Apple’s high-walled garden as recent versions have only increased interoperability within the Cupertino company’s vast product portfolio.
-Familiar features like Universal Clipboard, Handoff, and AirDrop are all great, but it’s Monterey’s addition of Universal Control that really moves the needle if you also have an iPad and/or iMac.
+Familiar features like Universal Clipboard, Handoff, and AirDrop are all great, but it was Monterey’s addition of Universal Control that really moves the needle if you also have an iPad and/or iMac.
 Flicking between multiple screens with the same keyboard and mouse is genuinely magical.
 You will still have to emulate some older x86 apps, but it’s no surprise that many devs have transitioned to native apps following the success of Apple Silicon.
 The poisoned chalice part is that there continues to be no support or replacement for Boot Camp, so if you want to run Windows, you’ll need to rely on third-party software.
 Though honestly, if you’re interested in advanced stuff like partitioning drives and dual-booting, you should be looking at a MacBook Pro instead.

 - Connectivity: Apple continues to ignore the Wi-Fi 6E standard across its many products, but it does at least offer Wi-Fi 6 connectivity with compatible networks.
 Meanwhile, Bluetooth support languishes on the almost six-year-old Bluetooth 5.0 spec.
 Apple also lists the USB-C ports as having Thunderbolt 3, not 4 like the MacBook Pro series.
 While the important specs are fundamentally the same, Apple’s reasoning for listing it as only Thunderbolt 3 may have something to do with the external monitor support situation.
 Speaking of…